wsydney76/extras/README.md

 #### Enable Action Routes

 Enable section template settings to point to a custom controller, in the form of "action:module/controller/action"

+#### Enable Cross-site Validation

+Craft does not validate entries across sites, so if you have a multi-site setup, you may end up with entries that are not valid in all sites.

+Enable this to validate entries across sites.

+Note: Provisionally ported from Craft3, needs fixing (or a FR/Bug report on Craft's side...)
+Duplicate error messages are shown now.

 #### Owner Path